Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Vehicles/Starships/Starship Expansion Bays/Cargo Hold.md

 # Cargo Hold

+**PCU**:: 0
-**PCU** 0; **Cost (in BP)** 0
+**Cost (in BP)**:: 0
 Unconverted expansion bays count as cargo holds.
 A cargo hold can contain approximately 25 tons of goods, with no item being larger than Large.
-A starship with multiple cargo holds can hold larger objects; usually 4 contiguous cargo holds are required to hold Huge objects and 8 for Gargantuan objects.
+A starship with multiple cargo holds can hold larger objects usually 4 contiguous cargo holds are required to hold Huge objects and 8 for Gargantuan objects.
 These size restrictions can be overridden at the GM’s discretion.